Last Updated on September 18, 2020

 However, we also think you should check out their five historic districts and venture a couple of miles away to the NC Transportation Museum in Spencer.

 When talking about the small towns of North Carolina, Saxapahaw is our favorite one to say out loud.
-It’s also home to some awesome shops, including a five-star general store, Haw River Farmhouse Ales, and Haw River Ballroom.
+It’s also home to some awesome shops, including a five-star general store that serves some delicious food.

 After hitting up Pinehurst and Aberdeen in the “Home of Golf,” don’t forget about Southern Pines.
 There’s a fun downtown to walk through, and also Reservoir Park if you feel like getting in some nature time.